nachocaru/xaprb.com/content/blog/2007-03-25-introducing-mysql-table-maintainer.md

 *   Check first, then repair if anything is wrong
 *   Check tables before optimizing them, and skip if they have problems
-*   Do tables based on storage engine, size, age, time since last checking/optimizing etc&#8230; am I missing anything?
+*   Do tables based on storage engine, size, age, time since last checking/optimizing etc... am I missing anything?
 *   Compact repeated output, and add table status information to help you understand what's happening
 *   Prevent or allow the statements to go into the binlog so they get executed on slave servers
 *   Do (or don't do) views as well